 As the name suggests, this therapy requires a unit that sends shockwaves directly towards your heel.
 The doctor will assess the situation and figure out exactly where the pain is coming from.
 Then he will make sure that everything is handled correctly and you receive the right amount of shockwaves to make plantar fasciitis go away.
 According to a study, shockwave therapy is effective when it comes to reducing pain that comes from plantar fasciitis.

-Not only that, but both LLLT and RSWT can help lower the plantar thickness in the case of people which suffer from plantar fasciitis.
+Not only that but both LLLT and RSWT can help lower the plantar thickness in the case of people who suffer from plantar fasciitis.
 So yes, it can be a good prevention method, but it can also be used as a simpler way to assess and potentially eliminate plantar fasciitis when it first appears.
 However, you do need to go through a 3-month treatment at the very least.

 Cold laser treatments are particularly efficient at alleviating the inflammation generated by plantar fasciitis.
 Normally this is not a huge problem, but the more you leave it untreated, the more challenging it will become.
 That’s why it can be a really good idea to opt for a proper therapy session as quickly as possible.